 A man who stops advertising to save money is like a man who stops a clock to save time ~ Henry Ford

 Typically at least one of the founders has a good grasp of both inbound and outbound marketing, both of which need to be considered in detail prior to launching.

 By asking a simple question of; how will we be selling the product?
 Will get you to start brainstorming on effective methods on generating leads for your launch.

-Organic search and content is incredibly important to drive users to but to “force” awareness, you’ll need to also consider (more mandatorily plan out) resonating paid advertising campaigns to compliment your inbound efforts.
+Organic search and content are incredibly important to drive users.
+But to “force” awareness, you’ll need to also consider (more mandatorily plan out) resonating paid advertising campaigns to complement your inbound efforts.